course-details-portlet

 The research topic and research question for the thesis is decided by the student in consultation with the supervisor.

 All students are entitled to conduct the Master’s thesis individually.
-In certain cases, it may be appropriate to write the thesis in pairs.
-This is determined in consultation with the supervisor and the course coordinator and should be noted within the research proposal offered by the students.
+In certain cases, it may be appropriate to conduct the thesis in pairs.
+This is determined in consultation with the course coordinator and supervisor and should be noted within the research proposal offered by the students.

 Learning outcome